Print this topic

 Seasonal affective disorder (known as SAD) is a condition where people develop symptoms of depression every year, during the darker winter months.

-SAD generally only occurs in countries that have a winter with darker and shorter days, like New Zealand.
+People usually only get SAD in countries that have a winter with darker and shorter days, like New Zealand.
 A less severe condition called the winter blues is also very common.
 Women are more likely to be affected by SAD or the winter blues.

-The exact cause of SAD is unknown.
-However, it's thought to be caused by reduced sunlight levels.
-Sunlight affects the number of nerve messages that you send from your eyes to parts of the brain.
+Health professionals do not know the exact cause of SAD.
+But they think it's caused by reduced sunlight levels.
+Sunlight affects the number of nerve messages that you send from your eyes to parts of your brain.
 The activity of nerve messages caused by sunlight affects the level of certain brain chemicals (such as serotonin) and hormones (such as melatonin).
 These chemicals and hormones are thought to affect your mood.
-So, with less sunlight in the winter months, changes in the balance of these chemicals and hormones may affect your mood and trigger a depression.
+So, with less sunlight in the winter months, changes in the balance of these chemicals and hormones may affect your mood and trigger depression.

 The symptoms of SAD are very similar to non-seasonal depression.
 If your symptoms occur all year round, it's likely that you have depression.
-However, some symptoms are more common in SAD and less typical in non-seasonal depression.
-These symptoms include: a craving for sweet things, putting on weight, increased sleepiness, sleeping a lot, and feeling like your arms and legs are heavy.
+But some symptoms are more common in SAD and less typical in non-seasonal depression.
+These symptoms include: a craving for sweet things, putting on weight, increased sleepiness, sleeping a lot and feeling like your arms and legs are heavy.

 You may be able to help yourself with SAD.

-If you need more help talk to your GP team.
-They can advise on other treatments which include antidepressant medication, talking therapies and for some people, light therapy using a special light box.
+If you need more help talk to your general practice team.
+They can advise on other treatments that include antidepressant medication, talking therapies and for some people, light therapy using a special light box.

 HealthInfo recommends the following pages